 - You have another condition in addition to diabetes, and together the two conditions prevent you from working

 Your RFC analysis will assess your abilities in several areas, including the ability to stand, the ability to walk, and your ability to use your hands.
 It will also look at how well you can focus on a task and cooperate with others.
-Finally, it will evaluate your ability to come to work regularly.
-This allows you to factor in common diabetes symptoms like fatigue, as well as conditions that frequently co-occur with diabetes, like obesity and depression.

 The RFC is carried out by the SSA, but they will base it largely on the documentation that you yourself provide.
 This can include: